Mac OS X Prefs Editor - A GUI for the 'defaults' command

 Known Issues & Limitations:

-- Dragging rows is not possible (yet).
+- Dragging rows to move or copy them is not supported.
 Use Cut & Paste as a work-around.

 Editing sandboxed prefs was made possible with help from @_karsten_